top of page

 *Who are Autism Unpicked?

-We are a team of specialist qualified clinicians, including Clinical Psychologists and specialist Speech and Language Therapists, experienced in assessing people for Autism.
-We offer private Autism assessments for children and young adults in Sheffield, South Yorkshire, North and South Derbyshire, Nottinghamshire and Greater/South Manchester.
+We are a team of specialist qualified clinicians, including Clinical Psychologists and specialist Speech and Language Therapists.
+You can 'meet the team' here.
+We offer private Autism assessments for children and young adults age 7-25 in Sheffield, South Yorkshire, North and South Derbyshire, Nottinghamshire and Greater/South Manchester.
+We also offer private Autism and ADHD assessments for children and young people age 7-17.
 Please contact us about offering assessments from further afield.

 *Where are you based?